browserengineering/book/book/http.md

 =========

 *HTTP/1.1:* Along with `Host`, send the `Connection` header in the `request` function with the value `close`.
-Your browser show now declare that it is using `HTTP/1.1`.
+Your browser can now declare that it is using `HTTP/1.1`.
 Also add a `User-Agent` header.
 Its value can be whatever you want---it identifies your browser to the host.
 Make it easy to add further headers in the future.

-*Redirects:* Error codes in the 300 range refer to redirects.
-Change the browser so that, for 300-range statuses, the browser repeats the request with the URL in the `Location` header.
-Note that the `Location` header might not include the host and scheme.
-If it starts with `/`, prepend the scheme and host.
-You can test this with with the URL <http://browser.engineering/redirect>, which should redirect back to this page.

 *Body tag:* Only show text in an HTML document if it is between `<body>` and `</body>`.
 This avoids printing the title and style information.
-The loop in `show` will need more variables to tag names and whether it is currently between `<body>` and `</body>`.
+The loop in `show` will need more variables to track tag names.

+*Redirects:* Error codes in the 300 range refer to redirects.
+Change the browser so that, for 300-range statuses, the browser makes a new request to the URL sent in the `Location` header.
+The new URL might itself be a redirect, so make sure to handle that case.
+You don't, however, want to get stuck in a redirect loop, so make sure limit how many redirects your browser can follow in a row.
+By the way, the `Location` header might start with a `/`, skipping the host and scheme.
+In that case, your browser needs to copy them from the original request.
+You can test this with with the URL
+<http://browser.engineering/redirect>, which should redirect back to
+this page.

-*Encodings:* Add support for HTTP compression, in which the browser [informs the server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) that it can compress data before sending it.
+*Encodings:* Add support for HTTP compression, in which the browser [informs the server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) that compressed data is acceptable.
 Your browser must send the `Accept-Encoding` header with the value `gzip`.
 If the server supports compression, its response will have a `Content-Encoding` header with value `gzip`.
 The body is then compressed.
 To decompress it, you can use the `decompress` method in the `gzip` module.
 Calling `makefile` with the `encoding` argument will no longer work, because compressed data is not `utf8`-encoded.
 You can change the first argument `"rb"` to work with raw bytes instead of encoded text.
+By the way, many web servers send compressed data using a `Transfer-Encoding` called `chunked`.
+You'll want to add support for it as well.

-*Caching:* Typically the same images, styles, and scripts are used on multiple pages; downloading them over and over again would be a waste.
+*Caching:* Typically the same images, styles, and scripts are used on multiple pages; downloading them repeatedly is a waste.
 It's generally valid to cache any HTTP response, as long as it was requested with `GET` and received a `200` response.^[Some other status codes like `301` and `404` can also be cached.]
 Implement a cache in your browser and test it by requesting the same file multiple times.
 Servers control caches using the `Cache-Control` header.
 Add support for this header, specifically for `no-store` and `max-age` values.
 If the header contains some other value, it's best not to cache the response.

 [^5]: On some systems, you can run `dig +short example.org` to do this
     conversion yourself.